 Once the veggies are shredded, simply add the cooked rice and spices and process until the burger batter (if you will) is well-combined, thick, and sticky.

 Then comes the fun part…you get to add any and all of your favorite toppings.
-Avo, onion, and lettuce are always my go-tos, and on top of those, you can certainly whip out your own inspired sauce, such as a lemon-dill yogurt sauce (pairs perfectly!), a chipotle sour cream, or a yellow curry sauce.
+Avocado, onion, and lettuce are always my go-tos, and on top of those, you can certainly whip out your own inspired sauce, such as a lemon-dill yogurt sauce (pairs perfectly!), a chipotle sour cream, or a yellow curry sauce.

 Options for change-ups?
 Skip the herbed goat cheese to make this a vegan meal.
 You can season to your heart’s desire, using basically any combo of spices.
 You can Southwest these up by adding black beans, corn, and/or use chili powder for seasoning.
 Use golden beets, rainbow carrots, world’s your oyster.

 My cookbook, Paleo Power Bowls, is now available!
 CLICK HERE to check it out.
 Thank you for your support!

 Warmly-spiced beet veggie burgers with brown rice, and topped with herbed goat cheese.